Pop Life (song): "Throw the bum out!"

 The song includes a portion that features the sound of bell ringing for a boxing match, followed by the sound of a restless crowd with someone yelling "throw the bum out!"
 This was rumored to be taken from an actual concert in 1981 when Prince opened for the Rolling Stones in Los Angeles.
-Relatively unknown at the time, the crowd booed him off stage.
+Relatively unknown at the time, Prince was booed off stage by the crowd.
 He returned for the second show, getting a better reception, but with still some booing; Prince quit the tour shortly after.
 In reality, the bits are from a sound effects library; the same riot crowd sound effect can be heard in the 1982 horror film Alone in the Dark in the scene where a store is being looted (even the line "throw the bum out" can be heard at 35 minutes and 50 seconds into the movie).
 The reason for the sample's inclusion is unknown even to Prince himself; when asked about it on his online forum, Prince responded "Good ? - Me 2 :)" ("good question, me too :)").